 During the annual assessment exercise, the Directors are given a performance evaluation sheets for Individual Director Self/Peer Evaluation and Board Evaluation to complete.
 In addition, Directors who are members of the Board Committees are given additional performance evaluation sheets for the respective Board Committees to complete.
 Sufficient time is given to the Directors to complete the forms and upon completion, the forms are submitted and tabled to the Nomination Committee for review in due course.
 For good corporate governance, the Nomination Committee did not review its own effectiveness and the performance of the Nomination Committee members.
 Instead, such review was carried out by the Board as a whole with the members of the Nomination Committee abstained from deliberation.
-In view that the Nomination Committee, the assessment of the effectiveness and performances of the Remuneration Committee and the Audit and Risk Management Committee, the assessment committee were also carried out by the Board.
+In view that the Nomination Committee members are also members of the Remuneration Committee and the Audit and Risk Management Committee, the assessment of the effectiveness and performances of the Remuneration Committee and the Audit and Risk Management Committee were also carried out by the Board.